MKesenheimer/fault-injection-library/docs/examples.md

 ## Important

 Some connections on the Pico Glitcher are not obvious and incorrect connection can lead to errors or even destruction of the hardware.
 So be especially careful when rebuilding the following examples.
-In particular, be aware that some pin headers carry both the signal and a connection to GND.
-The following pins on the signal lines, marked with a capital 'G', are connected to GND.
+In particular, be aware that some pin headers carry both the signal and a connection to `GND`.
+The following pins on the signal lines, marked with a capital `G`, are connected to `GND`.

 ![GND connections](images/pico-glitcher-v2.4-gnd-connections.png)